-- 1) The results of assessments, including: - Natural resources and environmental values\, as identified in Principle\ 6 and Principle\ 9; - ii.
-Social, economic and cultural resources and condition, as identified in Principle\ 6, Principle\ 2 to Principle\ 5 and Principle\ 9; - iii.
-Intact Forest Landscapes\ and core areas\, as identified in Principle\ 9; (Not legally required) - iv.
-Indigenous cultural landscapes\, as identified with affected rights holders\ in Principle\ 3 & Principle\ 9; - v.
-Major social and environmental risks in the area, as identified in Principle 6, Principle\ 2 to Principle\ 5 and Principle\ 9 (Not legally required); and - vi.
-The maintenance and/or enhancement of ecosystem services\ for which promotional claims are made as identified in Criterion\ 5.1 (Not legally required). - 2) Programs and activities regarding: - i.
-Workers\' rights, occupational health and safety, gender equality\, as identified in Principle\ 2 (Nor required for SLIMF operations); - ii.
-Indigenous Peoples\, community relations, local economic and social development, as identified in Principle\ 3, Principle\ 4 and Principle\ 5; (Not legally required). - iii.
-Stakeholder engagement\ and the resolution of disputes\ and grievances, as identified in Principle\ 1, Principle\ 2 and Principle\ 7; - iv.
-Planned management activities and timelines, silvicultural systems used, typical harvesting methods and equipment, as identified in Principle\ 10; - v.
-The rationale for harvesting rates of timber and other natural resources, as identified in Principle\ 5. - 3) Measures to conserve\ and/or restore\: - i.
-Rare and threatened species\ and habitats\; - ii.
-Water bodies\ and riparian zones\; - iii.
-Landscape\ connectivity\, including wildlife corridors; - iv.
-Ecosystem services\ when FSC ecosystem services claims are used as identified in Criterion\ 5.1; (Not legally required) - v.
-Representative Sample Areas\, as identified in Principle\ 6 (Not legally required); and - vi.
-High Conservation Values\, as identified in Principle\ 9 (Not legally required). - 4) Measures to assess, prevent, and mitigate negative impacts of management activities on: - i.
-Environmental values\, as identified in Principle\ 6 and Principle\ 9; - ii.
-Ecosystem services\ when FSC ecosystem services claims are used as identified in Criterion\ 5.1; (Not legally required) - iii.
-Social Values and Indigenous cultural landscapes\, as identified in Principle\ 2 to Principle\ 5 and Principle\ 9 (Not legally required); and
+- 1) The results of assessments, including: - i.
+Natural resources and environmental values, as identified in Principle 6 and Principle 9; - ii.
+Social, economic and cultural resources and condition, as identified in Principle 6, Principle 2 to Principle 5 and Principle 9; - iii.
+Indigenous cultural landscapes, as identified with affected rights holders in Principle 3 and Principle 9; - iv.
+Major social and environmental risks in the area, as identified in Principle 6, Principle 2 to Principle 5 and Principle 9; and - v.
+The maintenance and/or enhancement of ecosystem services for which promotional claims are made as identified in Criterion 5.1. - 2) Programs and activities regarding: - i.
+Workers' rights, occupational health and safety, gender equality, as identified in Principle2; - ii.
+Indigenous Peoples, community relations, local economic and social development, as identified in Principle 3, Principle 4 and Principle 5; - iii.
+Stakeholder engagement and the resolution of disputes and grievances, as identified in Principle1, Principle2 and Principle7; - iv.
+Planned management activities and timelines, silvicultural systems used, typical harvesting methods and equipment, as identified in Principle 10; - v.
+The rationale for harvesting rates of timber, Baobab and other natural resources, as identified in Principle 5. - 3) Measures to conserve and/or restore: - Rare and threatened species and habitats; - ii.
+Water bodies and riparian zones; - iii.
+Landscape connectivity, including wildlife corridors; - iv.
+Ecosystem services when FSC ecosystem services claims are used as identified in Criterion 5.1; - v.
+Representative Sample Areas, as identified in Principle 6; and - vi.
+High Conservation Values, as identified in Principle 9. - 4) Measures to assess, prevent, and mitigate negative impacts of management activities on: - i.
+Environmental values, as identified in Principle 6 and Principle 9; - ii.
+Ecosystem serviceswhen FSC ecosystem services claims are used as identified in Criterion 5.1; and - iii.
+Social Values and Indigenous cultural landscapes, as identified in Principle 2 to Principle 5 and Principle 9. - 5) A description of the monitoring program, as identified in Principle8, including: - Growth and yield, as identified in Principle 5;